ave-llan/grammar-graph/README.md

 // choosing the empty string means the construction is finished guide.choose('') guide.choices()        => []

-// at any point, you can check the current construction guide.construction()   => ['the', 'squirrel', 'ate', '']

 // pop off the previous choice to move back a step guide.pop()